shunjieee/tp/docs/DeveloperGuide.md

    Expected: No tag removed.
 Error message will be displayed.<br>
    Tag is still in use by a contact in the addressbook.

+### Finding contacts

+1. Entering a keyword that does not match any contact entries (case-sensitive)

+    1. Prerequisites:
+    * Clear all contacts using the `clear` command.
+    * Add a few contacts in according to [this section](#adding-a-contact).

+    1. Test case: `? kevin` <br>
+       Expected: No matching contacts found.
+Message displayed indicates as such.
+    2. Test case: `? jOhN` <br>
+       Expected: One matching contact found (John).
+Keywords are **case-insensitive**.

+### Listing contacts

+1. Finding a person with a tag which does not match those in the tag list. (case-sensitive)

+    1. Prerequisites:
+    * Clear all contacts using the `clear` command.
+    * Add a few contacts in according to [this section](#adding-a-contact).
+    * The following is done with the default tag list.

+    1. Test case: `ls ABCDEFG` <br>
+       Expected: No contacts listed.
+Message displayed indicates as such.
+    2. Test case: `ls Finance` <br>
+       Expected: 1 contact listed.
+Message displayed indicates as such.
+Tags are **case-insensitive**.

 ### Register an account

 1. Invalid inputs.